wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/collector/filtering.md

 ## Events Filtering

-The Wavefront Collector for Kubernetes also supports filtering events before they are reported to Wavefront.
+The Kubernetes Metrics Collector also supports filtering events before they are reported to the Operations for Applications service.
 The following filtering options are supported for events:

 * **tagAllowList**: Map of tag names to list of glob patterns.
 Only events containing tag keys and values matching the list will be reported.
 * **tagDenyList**: Map of tag names to list of glob patterns.
 Events containing these tag keys and values will be dropped.